lentoapp/code-101-with-python/src/basic-development/project-hyperm.md

 # Project: HyperM

 ## Introducing HyperM
 Now that you've learned about packages and modules, let's dive into building another project: HyperM!
 Short for *hypermnesia*, a word meaning "exact recall", HyperM is a small Python script that helps you learn through digital flashcards.
-Just like flashcards, HyperM takes in a list of cards with "fronts" (questions) and "backs" (answers), and prompts you with each question.
+Just like flashcards, HyperM takes a list of cards with "fronts" (questions) and "backs" (answers), and prompts you with each question.
 If you get a question wrong, it prints out the correct answer and adds the question somewhere in the deck for you to come across again later.
 If you get a question right, the question is removed from the deck.
-When you get all the questions right, the review is complete, and HyperM congratulates you.
+Once you get all the questions right, the review is complete, and HyperM congratulates you.

-Here's a GIF of how it looks like in action:
+Here's a short video of how it looks like in action:
+<script id="asciicast-wy0jUFf2E2e9VlV345mbdh581" src="https://asciinema.org/a/wy0jUFf2E2e9VlV345mbdh581.js" async></script>

 ## The Spec
-When building a project, it's important to think about the **specification, also called the spec:** the list of features and requirements for the project to be considered complete.
+When building a project, it's important to think about the **specification, also called the spec:** the list of features and requirements for the project.

 > 💡 It's important to make a spec before you work on a project, because you don't want to start coding and then realize you forgot about something major.
 >
 > Depending on the project, devs make specs with different levels of formality.
 For a basic flashcards script, a casual back-of-the-napkin bullet point list usually does the job.
-For larger apps with multiple teams of developers, specs can become hundreds of pages long, hammered out in meetings with complex diagrams.
+For larger apps with multiple teams of developers, specs can become [hundreds of pages long](https://www.fastcompany.com/28121/they-write-right-stuff), hammered out in meetings with complex diagrams.
 >
 > Since this is your first project where you'll be writing code independently, we'll be working through a detailed spec together so you get an idea of the exact thought process.

 Let's think about what requirements there are for HyperM:

-- There needs to be some way to set a "deck" of flashcards, and easily swap between different ones (so that you can swap betwen reviewing different things)
+- There needs to be some way to set a "deck" of flashcards
 - There needs to be a way of prompting the user with a question
 - There needs to be a way of checking whether the user answered said question correctly
 - There needs to be a way to insert a "card" back into the deck if the user answered the question incorrectly